wchagas/auth-the-wall/README.md

 Now use the middleware in your routes:
 ```
-app.use('/posts/', auth.middleware, (req, res) => {
+app.delete('/posts/:id', auth.middleware, (req, res) => {
     console.log(req.user)
 })
 ```

 ### Add Resource
-You can add resources at any time by using the instance:
+You can add routes at any time by using the instance:
 ```
+import Auth from 'auth-the-wall'
 const auth = Auth({ ... })

 auth.addResources([
 	{
-		resources: ['/auth/:id?'],
+		routes: ['/managers/:id?'],
 		methods: ['GET', 'POST', 'PUT', 'DELETE'],
 		roles: ['admin'],
 		rules: []